 Waldorf College is committed to providing a variety of recreational opportunities that are convenient on our small rural campus.
-Waldorf accomplishes this with a full time Student Activities Director and the Social Warriors Activities Team (SWAT) a student led organization that coordinates the on-campus social activities.
-SWAT and the Activities Director coordinate extensive activities (all free to Waldorf Students) including but not limited to, special entertainment, free movie weekends, coffeehouse performers at Gatsby's grille, nighttime dining alternative (Gatsby's).
+Waldorf accomplishes this with a full time Student Activities Director, the Social Warriors Activities Team (SWAT), Residence Life personnel, Intramurals Director and a student led organization that coordinates the on-campus social activities.
+SWAT and the Activities Director coordinate extensive activities (all free to Waldorf Students) including but not limited to special entertainment, free movie weekends and coffeehouse performers at Gatsby's or the Atrium.
 Additional on campus activities include plays, musicals, one acts, concerts, the Waldorf Community Artist Series, Convocation speakers (nationally recognized speakers), recitals, art gallery shows, and regularly scheduled chapel services.
 These events are all designed to keep students busy in their free time and as an alternative to other late night temptations.

-In the spring of 2009 and 2010, the AODA committee sponsored Alcohol Awareness Daze.
-We selected three days dedicated to alternative activities to illustrate to students that one can have fun without the use of alcohol.
-Events held in our union/atrium area included inflatable's, scooter races, serving mocktails, alcohol free toga party, showing the film "28 Days," rootbeer keg/pizza party, safe ride to hockey game, jello catapult contest, and a speaker for the first year hall (Troy Thompson from the National Guard on the risks of underage drinking).
+In the fall of 2010 and 2011, just prior to Halloween, the Resident Assistant sponsored Alcohol Awareness Daze.
+We selected five days dedicated to alternative activities to illustrate to students that one can have fun without the use of alcohol.
+Events held in our union/atrium area included scooter races, alcohol jeopardy, mock tails, a dance, and Shots of Reality, a drama troupe.